Website SEO depends on its Structure.

 Website SEO can mean a win or a website that never serves its purpose.
 The internet is the primary form of media in today’s society, for all things from news to entertainment, displayed in the form of websites.
-If you have become interested in creating a website and hope for it to become popular and frequently visited, you need to do more than just make it look nice and give it interesting content.
-There are over 2 billion different websites on the internet, with more than 400 million of those being active today.
+If you have become interested in creating a website and hope to become popular and frequently visited, you need to do more than make it look nice and give it exciting content.
+There are over 2 billion different websites on the internet, with more than 400 million active today.

 This, however, requires an understanding of SEO and how to structure a website that takes advantage of and uses SEO strategies to its best ability.
 Thus, with all this in mind, I will be covering the purpose of SEO and how to structure your website favorably for search engine optimization.

 If it hasn’t already been made clear by the introduction, SEO is short for Search Engine Optimization.
-While that may sound like a string of large words, it essentially boils down to how optimized your website is for developing its online presence.
-This makes SEO important as it pushes your website higher on the SERPs (Search Engine Response Pages) whenever someone makes a search.
+While that may sound like a string of significant words, it essentially boils down to how optimized your website is for developing its online presence.
+This makes SEO vital as it pushes your website higher on the SERPs (Search Engine Response Pages) whenever someone searches.

 Having a high SEO ranking means that your site is more likely to draw in new customers, which means more visitors to your site.
-If you’re paying for a server to keep your website running, then you likely want that site to be making your money’s worth in advertising.
+If you’re paying for a server to keep your website running, you likely want that site to make your money’s worth in advertising.
 If that’s the case and you haven’t optimized your website for SEO, you’ve been wasting your money.

 Why website SEO structure matters

-The more appealing a site is to the users, the more appealing it is to search engines as well.
+The more appealing a site is to the users, the more appealing it is to search engines.
 If your website has low dwell time and poor CTRs (Click-through rates), the algorithm used by Google will rank your site lower.
 Contrarily, if a user enjoys a site, they will stay longer and won’t click through as quickly.
-This in turn leads to improvements in your site’s SEO rankings.
+This, in turn, leads to improvements in your site’s SEO rankings.

-These are listing format in the SERPs that provide quick links to your site’s main page as well as a number of internal links.
-Sitelinks tend to be generalized around your search queries, thus it’s important to use high-quality keywords with a large search volume.
-These site links are a huge advantage in boosting your SEO ranking.
+These are listing formats in the SERPs that provide quick links to your site’s main page as well as some internal links.
+Sitelinks tend to be generalized around your search queries.
+Thus it’s important to use high-quality keywords with a large search volume.
+These site links are a massive advantage in boosting your SEO ranking.
 They make navigation easier, direct users to what they are looking for, increase CTR, and much more.

 Because keywords play a central role in your site’s ranking, it is advisable to spend some time doing keyword research to determine which keywords to use.
 Google and other search engines will have varying algorithms that favor different keywords, so your research should expand beyond one browser.
-Keep in mind some users navigate the internet on mobile devices, and the browsers may vary there as well.
+Keep in mind that some users navigate the internet on mobile devices, and the browsers may vary there.

-If your website has poor SEO, it is very likely that your website won’t receive site links.
-This could be costing you a lot of additional traffic, and an improvement to your CTR.
+If your website has poor SEO, likely, your website won’t receive site links.
+This could be costing you a lot of additional traffic and an improvement to your CTR.